heroup-male-vitality/heroup-supplement-overview/README.md

 ## Quick Summary

-Hero Up is commonly described as a daily men’s wellness formula focused on vitality, stamina, energy, libido support, circulation support, and confidence.
+HeroUp is commonly described as a daily men’s wellness formula focused on vitality, stamina, energy, libido support, circulation support, and confidence.
 It is not a prescription medication and should not be viewed as an instant solution for erectile dysfunction, low testosterone, fatigue, or any diagnosed health condition.

 Hero Up is generally positioned around several men’s wellness areas: